 Recommendations for the Cave

-These are a few tips I recommend to improve your trip:
+Here are a few tips I recommend to improve your trip to Tayos Cave:

-- Make sure you are well hydrated and acclimatized before starting the hike to Tayos cave.
-The dehydration can be a killer and you need to be ready for the long grueling up-hill humid hike.
+• Stay Hydrated and Acclimatized – Make sure you’re well-hydrated and acclimatized before starting the hike.
+Dehydration can be a killer, and you’ll need to be prepared for the long, grueling uphill, humid hike.

-- Bring hiking or a walking stick to support you on the hike.
+• Hiking Stick – Bring a hiking stick or walking stick for extra support during the hike.

-- Porters are available for hire in the Shuar village, or you can ask to have a horse carry your gear.
+• Porters or Horses – Porters are available for hire in the Shuar village, or you can request to have a horse carry your gear.
+This will take some of the load off your back.

-- Bring ear plugs to block out the incessant screeching of Tayos birds so that you can sleep at night.
+• Earplugs – Bring earplugs to block out the constant screeching of the Tayos birds so that you can sleep at night.
+The noise can be overwhelming.

-- Bring a good caving light and back up batteries.
-If you have a source of power to re-charge the batteries, bring this.
-Bring a second small flashlight just for reading in your tent or walking around camp.
+• Caving Lights and Backup Batteries – A good caving light is essential, and don’t forget to bring backup batteries.
+If you have a way to recharge them, bring a charger.
+A small flashlight for reading in your tent or walking around camp will also be helpful.

-- Bring flop flops or a comfortable pair of shoes for walking around camp.
-Keep in mind there are still scorpions around camp, so you still need to be careful where you step.
+• Camp Shoes – Bring flip-flops or a comfortable pair of shoes for walking around camp.
+Be mindful, as scorpions may be present, so always check where you step.